HippolyteGuigon/Feed_Forward_Neural_Network_Implementation/README.md

 ## Build Status

-For the moment, the one-path computation is ready for a single-batch compute.
+For the moment, the full network is ready.
 The next steps are:

-* To code the backpropagation process in order to optimize the network
 * To compute options that will make it possible for the user avoiding overfitting (L1/L2 regularization, dropout etc...)
+* To put more user-friendly options such as more activation function
-* To have software-engineering friendly actions such as unittesting/ CI-CD
+* To incorporate more optimizer options such as Stochastic Gradient Descent

 Throughout its construction, if you see any improvements that could be made in the code, do not hesitate to reach out at Hippolyte.guigon@hec.edu.
 I will b delighted to get some insights !